CylonicRaider/heim/doc/api.md

 A message deleted by this command is still stored in the database.
 Deleted messages may be undeleted by this command.
-(Messages that have expired from the database due to the room's retention policy are no longer available and cannot be restored by this or any command).
+(Messages that have expired from the database due to the room's retention policy are no longer available and cannot be restored by this or any command.)

-If the `announce` field is set to true, then an edit-message-event will be broadcast to the room.

 | Field | Type | Required? | Description |
 | :---- | :--- | :-------- | :---------- |